lovett/notifier/README.md

 Notifier is a web service for sending yourself notifications.

-It provides an HTTP endpoint you can send messages to, a browser-based interface for viewing them, and a hook point for relaying to other services.
+It provides an HTTP endpoint you can send messages to, a browser-based interface for viewing them, and a webhook option for relaying messages to another service.

-Unlike OS- or app-based notifications, Notifier is free-form and standalone.
-You control when a notification is sent, what it says, and how it looks.
+Unlike OS- or in-app notifications, Notifier is a standalone service geared toward self-hosted use.
+It can run wherever NodeJS runs.

 ## Configuration
 The server's default configuration is reasonable for production use.